 Here’s what I propose: team meetings for every portfolio; meetings for each level of management; and geographic meetings based on where your cubicle is located, to make sure that you are maximally communicating with the people around you.
 If there’s time, we should really add committee meetings: a kitchenette cleanliness committee meeting; a birthday patrol committee meeting; and, of course, a cubicle height committee meeting, because we still haven’t figured out whether it is acceptable office behavior to put folders on top of your cubicle to stop people from peering over the wall.
 I, for one, will not stand for folder-stacking, but it’s best to discuss it in a meeting.
 I won’t make any decisions without full communication.

-I appreciate Dale’s suggestion that we try some kind of shared internet calendar or intranet, rather than just having more meetings.
-I agree that technology could improve our communication, but there’s just no substitute for a meeting.
+I appreciate Dale’s suggestion that we try some kind of shared internet calendar or intranet rather than just having more meetings.
+While I agree that technology could improve our communication, there’s no substitute for a meeting.

 I’ve heard it all before: too many meetings, no time to “actually do your job.”
 I know, I get it.
 You’ve seen the movie Cool Hand Luke, right?
 The one where that guy says “What we have here is a failure to communicate?”
 That will never happen in our office.
 We are going to crush communication so hard that there will literally be no room for miscommunication.
 Am I right, guys, or am I right?